faatca/faat.granger/README.md

 This package simplifies the effort required to set up a worker process around RabbitMQ.

+This package is compatible with the [faat.corbin](https://github.com/faatca/faat.corbin) framework, except this package runs under asyncio.

 It takes a platform independent, but opinionated approach to working with RabbitMQ.
 Taking inspiration from modern web frameworks, it simplifies the development of a worker applications to process messages.